Take a fresh look at your lifestyle.

 Kapil dhara, panchkroshi yatra, Varanasi

-( source –From the archive of James Princep)
+( Source –From the archive of James Princep)

 After completing the rituals at Kapildhara temple, the devotee heads to the temple of “Jaun Vinayak” near the majestic Adi Keshav Ghat at the confluence of Varuna and Ganga.
 The devotee offers their homage to Lord Ganesha here and take the Jaun or Oat saplings from this temple and plant them in Ganga.
 Planting the sapling denotes the completion of a great task as we say here at Varanasi “Ganga Ji mein jaun bo diye”.

-From here pilgrim reaches back to Manikarnika Ghat, leaves their Sankalpa (The sacred Vows )here, this final step marks the completion of this sacred journey.
+From here pilgrim reaches back to Manikarnika Ghat, and leaves their Sankalpa (The sacred Vows )here, this final step marks the completion of this sacred journey.

-As per our tradition, it’s important to take the blessings of the elderly after completion of sacred works so again devotee heads to Ganga for a holy bath and darshan of Lord Vishwanath, Annapurna, Vinayak, and Kal Bhairav before leaving for their respective homes.
+As per our tradition, it’s important to take the blessings of the elderly after the completion of sacred works so again devotee heads to Ganga for a holy bath and darshan of Lord Vishwanath, Annapurna, Vinayak, and Kal Bhairav before leaving for their respective homes.

 With this, our Panchkroshi Yatra comes to an end!!
-Next time if you got the chance to visit Kashi or if you are in this divine city, please make these journeys feel the rich meanings of our cultural heritage and the Varanasi.
+Next time if you get the chance to visit Kashi or if you are in this divine city, please make these journeys feel the rich meanings of our cultural heritage and the Varanasi.

-How does one undertake the Panchkroshi Yatra?
+1. How does one undertake the Panchkroshi Yatra?
 I mean, is there any organized manner or do people do this on their own?

 Tnx